glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 }
 ```
 :::
 * **Separate Setup Functions**.
 For larger projects, you can move each category of configs (such as Player, Enemies, Items, World, etc.) into their own global functions stored in separate scripts.
 Then simply call these functions inside `FiggySetup()`.
-This keeps `FiggySetup()` clean and makes each config section easier to maintain.
+This keeps `FiggySetup()` clean and makes each configuration section easier to maintain.

 ::: code-group
 ```js [FiggySetup]